danielang2020/danielang2020.github.io/documents/aws/iam/iam.md

 #### Identity vs resource
 > Identity-based policies are attached to an IAM user, group, or role.
 These policies let you specify what that identity can do(its permissions)

-> Resource-based policies are attached to resource.
+> Resource-based policies are attached to resource. e.g. S3 bucket policy.

 ## Reference
 ### Policy reference